anshikasri01/odyssey-travel-app/README.md

 # ✈️ Odyssey Travel App - Dynamic Web Service

-Ek mobile-responsive travel application jo Flask aur PostgreSQL ka upyog karke alag-alag destinations ko manage karta hai.
-Users ismein feedback submit kar sakte hain.
+A mobile-responsive travel application built using Flask and PostgreSQL to manage various destinations.
+Users can submit feedback through the system.

 ## 🌐 Live Application Link

-Yeh application **Render Web Service** par deploy ki gayi hai.
+This application is deployed on the **Render Web Service**.

 **Live Link:** [https://odyssey-travel-app.onrender.com/](https://odyssey-travel-app.onrender.com/)